zachariah-mithani/zachariah-mithani/README.md

   I am currently a student at Georgia State University pursuing a computer science degree.
-I am looking to work in the data science/analytics field and want to expand my knowledge of coding and its analytical use.
-I am always looking for new opportunities to learn and grow.
+I am looking for work as a junior or internship role as a python developer.